 Camp Director & Women's Assistant Coach

-Bonnie Chilibeck is in her second season as an assistant coach at Stanford and first year as Camp Director.
-Her first season Chilibeck was Derek Byrnes' assistant coach with the lightweight team.
+Bonnie Chilibeck is in her third season as an assistant coach at Stanford and second year as Camp Director.
+In her second season Chilibeck coached the Varsity Four and Third Varsity 8.
+At the 2017 Pac 12 Championship the Third Varsity 8 placed third and the Varsity Four placed fourth.
+Two weeks later at the NCAA National Championships the Varsity 8 placed second, Second Varsity 8 placed ninth, and the Varsity Four placed ninth, two spots ahead of their seed.
+In her first season Chilibeck was Derek Byrnes' assistant coach with the lightweight team.
 Together they led the Cardinal to an IRA National Championship in both the Varsity 8 and team title.
-The Varsity 8 went undefeated throughout the season and the Varsity 4 and Double both won bronze at the 2016 IRA National Championship.
-In August 2016, Chilibeck joined Byrnes and Chaudoin in coaching the Stanford Openweight Women.
+The Varsity 8 went undefeated throughout the season and the Varsity 4 and Double both won bronze at the 2016 IRA National Championship

 Chilibeck joined the Stanford lightweight rowing program in September 2015.
 She came to Stanford after serving as a volunteer assistant coach at Indiana University for two years, in which IU achieved it’s first and second NCAA bid.
 While at Indiana, Chilibeck coached the Novice 8+ to a fourth-place finish at the 2014 Big Ten Championship, and the Second Novice 8+ to a fourth-place finish at the 2015 Big 10 Championships.
 She received her Master's in Kinesiology from Indiana in 2015, completing a two-year program in Sport Management and Athletic Administration.